dianatataru/ancestryinference_workflow/README.md

 #echo "BAM files merged"

 ```
-In this script, the I changed the mpileup step from this to what is current, because default max-depth is 250 and that is way too low for 308 samples at 23x.
-It timed out after 3 days of trying to make it, though.
-Now I am going to run a second script for variant calling that runs an array by chromosome called ```varcall_simple.sh```:
+Now I am going to run a second script for variant calling that runs an array by chromosome called ```varcall_simple.sh```, setting mak depth to 6000 for about 20x per sample:

 ```
 #!/bin/bash